Are you getting a low conversion rate on Facebook or Google Ads? or Not generating any leads at all?

 #3 Brand advocacy with Social Proof

 If people don’t know your brand or, there is still apprehension about using your products or services, then adding social proof on your landing page can help.

 “People don’t buy products, they buy experience”

 #4 Reduce friction with accurate Form Length

 When the form length is undesirably long, you tend to notice an increase in the bounce rate on your landing page.
-The intention to fill out a form is proportional to the current funnel stage of your audience.
+The motivation to fill out a form is proportional to the current funnel stage of your audience.

 However, if the person is at the decision-making stage, they might be ready to fill out a longer form.
 At this point, you can add a few more relevant fields that you believe are necessary.